ftqo/ftqo/README.md

 ### Henlo 🐣

 - 🍵 AMAB, any pronouns
-- 🧠 I’m currently learning: Python, Java, and JavaScript (with React)
+- 🧠 I’m currently learning: Python, Java, and JavaScript
 - ✍️ How to reach me: fittscoo[at]gmail.com
 - 🖤 BLM